-“I found the last few years hard on my body and I also was feeling a little isolated working from home and not enjoying it as much.
-I needed a change in my life.”
+“I found the last few years hard on my body and I also felt a little isolated working from home and not enjoying it as much.
+I needed a change in my life,” she said.

-“It took me so long to decide what I wanted to do and how to even start to change my career and passion in life because hairdressing was all I knew from the age of 16.”
+“It took me so long to decide what I wanted to do and how to start to change my career and passion in life because hairdressing was all I knew from 16,” said Lisa.

-“I knew I loved people and I found that I did a lot of psychology in the salon with clients…I wanted to do something that would give me as much joy and job satisfaction”.
+“I knew I loved people, and I found I did a lot of psychology in the salon with clients…I wanted to do something that would give me as much joy and job satisfaction,” she said.